So, Let’s talk Copyright for a sec.

 ANY TRADEMARK, BUSINESS NAME, LOGO, etc. CAN NOT be used commercially.
 Shot of a city street with a sign for a restaurant?
 NO!
 Picture of a toy that shows the little molded, manufacturer name?
 NO!
 Car tire that has the model number on the sidewalls?
 NO!
 Skyline that has building names showing?
 NO!
 Person wearing shoes/hat/shirt/purse that has a logo on it?
 NO!
 I could go on and on and on.
 Many products (vehicles, toys, furniture, etc) are also protected by intellectual property rules.
 So be very careful.

 PEOPLE need model releases.
 If you can identify a facial feature… even an eye, or a nose, a mouth…. it needs a model release.
 If you use an image of a person who has not signed a model release, they could demand royalties on every single book sold that had their face on it, and also ask for damages. (beware using images from free stock sites.
-Most do not verify that a model release is available)
+Free stock sites do not verify that a model release is available)

 TATTOOS ARE ART and just like YOUR art, their copyright is held by the artist.
 If a tattoo is visible on a human being, it needs a Tattoo art release from the artist, not from the model.
 AND a model release, even if the model isn’t otherwise recognizable.
 Their tattoo *makes* them recognizable.
 Tattoos can not be of trademarked or recognizable characters or people, even with a tattoo release.
 Henna, and temporary tattoos do not need a release.